Hormones and Candida: The Hidden Connection

 When Candida overgrows, some people may experience symptoms such as:

 Not everyone with these symptoms has Candida overgrowth.
-However, gut imbalance and microbial disruption can absolutely influence how the body functions overall.
+However, gut imbalance and microbial disruption may influence how the body functions overall.
+Read our full guide to Candida overgrowth and what you can do about it

 How Gut Health Affects Hormones